probabilistic-numerics/probnum/docs/source/development/example_notebook.rst

 You can now view your results locally by opening the website in :code:`./docs/_build/html`.
 Make sure you fix any error messages popping up in the build before making a pull request to the :code:`master` branch.
-Once your pull request has been merged, Travis will automatically build the documentation including your new example notebook.
+Once your pull request has been merged, ReadTheDocs will automatically build the documentation including your new example notebook.